10 Ways to Increase eCommerce Conversion Rates

-With clear, to the point copy and communications, eCommerce sites can build trust with shoppers and boost conversions.
+With clear, to-the-point copy and communications, eCommerce sites can build trust with shoppers and boost conversions.

 8. Integrate social proofing

-People tend to follow the crowd, it’s human nature, and online shopping is no exception.
+People tend to follow the crowd; it’s human nature, and online shopping is no exception.

 The idea of social proof is that people will copy what the majority are doing.
 So if you can show that a product is popular, customers are more likely to purchase it.